Meet the Board

 Board Member

-Michele hails from Aliquippa, PA where “Friday Night Lights” and deer hunting are a way of life.
-It’s where her love of Penn State football got its start.
-Michele started her Penn State experience at the Beaver Campus in Western PA where she was a Business major and played guard on the Beaver Campus’ Penn State women’s basketball team.
-After two years, she transferred to University Park where she refined her major to focus on Marketing and Management.
-Her love of Penn State football only intensified.
-She returned to University Park in 2022 for her first “white-out” game.
-It was a most memorable experience and it was a perfect fall weekend.
-Upon graduating Penn State, Michele moved to California and began her career at ADP Corporation where she held a number of management positions.
-She retired from ADP in 2019 after 38 years of service.
-Michele became active in our local Penn State chapter in 2016 by joining the board followed by holding the office of President in 2019 and 2020.
-Michele enjoys gardening, refinishing furniture and relaxing by her pool during the hot summer days.
-She also loves attending and helping to plan local Penn State activities but her favorite will always be the chapter TV football-watch parties!
-WE ARE…PENN STATE!
+Michele hails from football-loving Aliquippa, PA.
+She attended Penn State Beaver majoring in Business and played guard on the women’s basketball team.
+After two years, she transferred to U. P. campus and refined her major to Marketing and Management.
+Upon graduating, Michele moved to California to begin a career at ADP Corporation where she held several management positions and retired in 2019 after 38 years of service.
+Michele became active in our chapter in 2016 by joining the board followed by serving as President in 2019 and 2020.
+She returned to University Park in 2022 for her first “white-out”.
+Michele enjoys gardening, refinishing furniture and relaxing by her pool.
+She also helps to plan our chapter events, her favorite being TV football-watch parties!

 Our History